changbowen/Ken-Burns-Slideshow/README.md

 - Press F12 at runtime for options.
 - ~~Please enclose the folder path with `<![CDATA[     ]]>` when the path contains markup chars in XML like &.~~
   - ~~Example: `<![CDATA[F:\Folder with & in name\images]]>`~~
-- Animation is not as smooth when Windows Aero is turned off on Windows 7.
+- Animation might not be as smooth when not using Windows Aero themes on Windows 7.